Israel is at war with Hamas. Here’s what to know - KTVZ

 How has Israel responded?

-In response to the attack, Israel has declared war and launched “Operation Swords of Iron,” striking around 500 Hamas and Islamic Jihad targets in Gaza so far and killing hundreds in the process.
+In response to the attack, Israel has declared war and launched “Operation Swords of Iron,” striking suspected Hamas and Islamic Jihad targets in Gaza.

+Hundreds had been killed in Gaza as of Monday, including dozens of children, the Palestinian Ministry of Health in Gaza said.

-The IDF has urged civilians in Gaza to leave their residential areas immediately for their safety as Israeli military operations continue to target Hamas, and shut all crossings between Israel and Gaza, potentially setting the stage for a ground incursion into the enclave.
+The IDF told civilians in Gaza to leave their residential areas immediately for their safety as Israeli military operations continue to target Hamas.
+All crossings between Israel and Gaza have been shut, potentially setting the stage for a ground incursion into the enclave.

 How did the two sides get here?